belgattitude/nextjs-monorepo-example/README.md

 #### Caution

-- Monorepos are not monoliths, this approach is for sanity while developing (not rebuild).
+- Monorepos are not monoliths, this approach is for sanity while developing and using sandboxes (a scenario where you generally don't want to version and publish your shared packages).
-  For production packages should be publishable and apps deployable independently (lerna, nx...).